basho/clique/README.md

 ### register_writer/2
 This is not something most applications will likely need to use, but the capability exists to create custom output writer modules.
-Currently you can specify the `--format=[human|csv]` flag on many commands to determine how the output will be written; registering a new writer "foo" allows you to use `--format=foo` to write the output using whatever corresponding writer module you've registered.
+Currently you can specify the `--format=[human|csv|json]` flag on many commands to determine how the output will be written; registering a new writer "foo" allows you to use `--format=foo` to write the output using whatever corresponding writer module you've registered.

+(Note that the JSON writer is a special case, in that it is only available if the mochijson2 module is present at startup.
+We wanted to avoid having to introduce MochiWeb as a hard dependency, so instead we allow users of Clique to decide for themselves if/how they want to include the mochijson2 module.)

 Writing custom output writers is relatively undocumented right now, and the values passed to the `write/1` callback may be subject to future changes.
-But, the `clique_*_writer` modules in the clique source tree provide good examples that can be used for reference.
+But, the `clique_*_writer` modules in the Clique source tree provide good examples that can be used for reference.

 ### run/1